louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 ###People - Entrepreneurs and entrepreneurship

+####Discuss why use of cognitive theory rather tahn describing personality traits may give us a better understanding of why people engage in entrepreneurial behaviour?
+(10 marks) (3 occurences)

 ####How does the schumpeterian view of the entrepreneur differ with that of kirzner?
 (15 marks) (3 occurences)

 Schumpeter was an economist, who thought that entrepreneurs were someone special who was innately creative.
 Yet this creativity would only flourish in an economically stable environment.